mai-codes/mai-codes/README.md

 I'm Maissoun Ksara (a.k.a. mai-codes).
 Welcome to my github page!

-I'm currently getting my M.S in Computer Science while work full-time.
+I'm currently getting my M.S in Computer Science.
 I am extremely passionate about programming and computer science! :grimacing:

 ## You can talk to me in: